Part of: Complete Guide to AI Automation for Business

 Development and Integration:

-- Goal: Build and connect the automation components.
+- Objective: Build and connect the necessary software components.

 -